 Also note the effect of packing exponents.
-The performance of merging and geobuckets is practically linear in the size of the terms, which is 9, 5, 3, or 2 words with a coefficient.
-The heap algorithms do not benefit as much, but the improvement is certainly noticeable.
+The performance of merging and geobuckets is practically linear in the size of the terms, which is 9, 5, 3, or 2 words with the coefficient.
+The heap algorithms do not benefit as much, but the improvement is worthwhile.
 Going from 64-bit (1 exponent per word) to 16-bit (4 exponents per word) exponents places only modest restrictions on the total degree and improves performance by 40%.

-4.3.
-The effect of fast RAM and a large L2 cache
+4.3 The effect of faster RAM and a larger L2 cache

-In our previous benchmark the performance of geobuckets was constrained by the speed of the RAM and the size of the L2 cache in the computer.
-We know from experience that geobuckets can outperform the heap algorithms under different conditions, because they typically do fewer monomial comparisons.
+In the previous benchmark the performance of geobuckets was constrained by the speed of the RAM and the size of the L2 cache.
+We thought that geobuckets should outperform the heap algorithms under different conditions, because they typically do fewer monomial comparisons.